ryanputranda/Browser-AddOns-for-Porn-Detection-using-GhostNet/README.md

 ---

 ### Models
-I was comparing the variant of CNN Modern and ViT model as:
+I was comparing the variant of modern CNN and ViT models as:
 | Model | Accuracy |
 |------|-----------|
 | CNN | 51% |